Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 • Spots to park and sleep in a campervan

-Road Trip from North-East to the Center: From Cairns to Alice Springs
+Road Trip from Cairns to Alice Springs (North-East to the Center)

 Here, you’ll uncover the secrets of an indigenous people: the Aboriginals, Australia’s first inhabitants, and the riches of a vibrant culture!
-In the country’s center, you will find mysterious places steeped in the stories of their ancestors; don’t miss Ayers Rock/Uluru, Kata Tjuta National Park, and Karlu Karlu/Devils Marbles Conservation Area.
-Around Alice Springs, make sure to visit the sublime national parks of West and East MacDonnell and Watarrka and the mythical Kings Canyon!
-You will not be disappointed!
+In the country’s center, you will find mysterious places steeped in the stories of their ancestors; don’t miss Uluru – Kata Tjuta National Park, and Devils Marbles Conservation Area.
+Around Alice Springs, make sure to visit the national parks of West and East MacDonnell and Watarrka and the mythical Kings Canyon!

 Before you start your journey from Cairns, go and discover the majestic Daintree Forest.
 This lush rainforest is one of the oldest on the planet, giving you an idea of its grandeur.
 It is full of treasures that deserve to be explored.

 During your road trip to the Northern Territory, it’s true that there aren’t a ton of things to see, or at least not as obviously as when crossing the East Coast, for example.
-However, we still recommend making a stop at Townsville/Magnetic Island, Mount Isa, and Tennant Creek.
+However, make a stop at Townsville + Magnetic Island, Mount Isa, and Tennant Creek.
 Townsville is a charming seaside town with its marina, esplanade, and impressive Aboriginal art galleries.
 You can take the ferry to Magnetic Island and discover its sublime beach sunsets, underwater wreck, cute pademelons, and iconic koalas.
 The old mining town of Mount Isa also has many surprises in store.
 Dive into the heart of mining by exploring old mines, visiting the Riversleigh Fossil Centre, or simply touring the town for a leap back in time.
 Finally, Tennant Creek is a small town where Aboriginal culture, cattle ranching, and the gold rush blend together.

 Time: 3 weeks minimum

-Distance: 3 390 km between Cairns and Alice Springs (through Mount Isa)
+Distance: ~ 3 390 km between Cairns and Alice Springs (via Mt Isa)

-Best Season(s): end of winter or late spring (at the latest).
-This avoids the rainy season in Cairns as well as the intense summer heat and chilly winter nights in Alice Springs.
+Best Season(s): ☀️ End of winter or late spring (at the latest).
+To avoid the rainy season in Cairns as well as the intense summer heat and chilly winter nights in Alice Springs.
 Until October, it’s the best season for swimming near Cairns.

 Where to sleep?
 Free camps can be found in the center of Australia.
-There are also, of course, paid campgrounds, especially around Uluru and Alice Springs.
+There are also paid campgrounds, especially around Uluru and Alice Springs.

-You then enter the state of Victoria!
-Raymond Island is famous for being a reserve of koalas and kangaroos, it will be the ideal place to observe them in their natural environment.
-Then comes the unmissable stop at Wilsons Promontory National Park, Victoria’s most popular national park.
-As you get closer to Melbourne, stop off at Phillip Island, best known for its little penguins!
+In Victoria, Raymond Island is a reserve of koalas and kangaroos and it will be the ideal place to observe them in their natural environment.
+Don’t miss a stop at Wilsons Promontory National Park, Victoria’s most popular national park.
+As you get closer to Melbourne, stop off at Phillip Island to observe little penguins!

 Time needed: between 7 and 10 days

-Best season: It is best to travel during the mid-seasons.
-Between September and November for example, or between March and May.
+Best season: ☀️ Mid-seasons – between September and November, or between March and May.

 Where to sleep?
 Most national parks in Victoria and New South Wales offer campsites at around $15/person.
 Freecamps are also found along the coast or inland to enjoy wilder places.